 According to Amazon, “25% of reviews received occur within 5 days of the order, while 99% of reviews received occur within 35 days of the order,” so (naturally) this is a game-changer, as it helps newly registered products get reviews fast.

-Once the first Vine review is published on your listing, you will be charged a $200 enrollment fee.
 If your product does not receive any reviews within 90 days, you will not be charged an enrollment fee.

 4. Use third-party automated email responders